Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 use this Modbus address.

-As the *Modbus function* we use the public function code 100 in all packets (see Modbus Application Protocol V1.1b chapter 5 "Function Code Categories).
+As the *Modbus function* we use the public function code 100 in all packets (see Modbus Application Protocol V1.1b chapter 5 "Function Code Categories").

-The *Sequence number* is incremented by the RS485 Master and it is used to make sure that every request gets a response.
+The *Sequence number* is incremented by the RS485 master and it is used to make sure that every request gets a response.

 The meaning of the *stack ID* depends on the transfer direction of the packet.